ABLavine/ABLavine.github.io/README.md

 # ALResumeSite

-Site im working as a proof-of-concept.
+Site I'm working as a proof-of-concept.